Tymotex/unix-dotfiles/README.md

 - `xborders` is being used to overwrite default i3 borders.
 I've moved the repo containing the `xborders` script to `Scripts/xborders` and set up an alias to it in ZSH.
+- `i3-volume` is used to add a polybar module to display output volume.